AinsleyM02/AinsleyM02/README.md

 **🔭 I am currently working on:**

-Mastering SQL with Linkedin Learning!
+Mastering SQL with Data Camp!

 **Projects I have completed so far during my masters:**